 FINANCIAL REGULATIONS

 Standing Orders are reviewed annually and broadly follow the latest NALC model.
 Financial Regulations have been drawn up based on the NALC model, and whilst Council adopts European regulations for procurement, a further revision to Financial Regulations awaits publication of an up-to-date NALC version.
-6/17 – Revised Financial Regulations adopted 4/4/17.
+23/6/17 –- Revised Financial Regulations were adopted 4/4/17.

 Council is authorised to use the general Power of Competence, and as such, use of S.137 is no longer required.